parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 $ docker run -it --name cassandra-client --net host cloudsuite/data-serving:client bash
 ```

 Before running the measurement, you have to fill the server with the dataset.
-Use the script `warmup.sh` for a quick setting:
+Use the script `warmup.sh`:

 ```bash
 $ ./warmup.sh <server_ip> <record_count> <threads=1>
 ```

-During the warm-up period, the script creates a table for the seed server and populates the table with a given number of records.
-Based on the definition(see setup_tables.txt) of the record, the size of each record is 1KB.
+During the warm-up period, the script creates a table for the seed server and populates it with a given number of records.
+Based on the definition (see `setup_tables.txt`) of the record, the size of each record is 1KB.
 As a result, a typical 10GB dataset requires 10M records.
 You can also increase the number of YCSB threads to improve the writing speed if the load generator becomes the bottleneck.

 After the warm-up is finished, you can use `load.sh` to apply load to the server, with 50% read and 50% update operations: